alynioke/rtg-mentorship-2022/lecture 1/README.md

 Regular work of frontend developer starts with seeing end result — a design.
 A designer provides an image to frontend developer, and developer starts thinking how to turn this image into the code.
 We need HTML/CSS as a base, on top of that we later create interactivity (with JavaScript).

 Here is what Riga TechGirls designer provided you:
 * [Design](https://drive.google.com/file/d/1yZ8MJEHJq2Sc6rnEaAcTjjNVzlKdvm56/view?usp=sharing).
-"APPLY" button is a link that should redirect to mentorship website.
-Usually it's shared not as simple image, but as a file in figma, photoshop, sketch.
-In same app you can view all info about colors and sizes.
+Note: "APPLY" button is a link that should redirect to mentorship website.
+Buttons have "hover" effect.
+Usually design is shared not as simple image, but as a file in figma, photoshop, sketch — that are special apps to view designs.
 *  Usually it's not shared, but for your convenience I added also [Video demo](https://drive.google.com/file/d/12ZvKiaxh89W2gZdwhCicAqi9LtUUYmvP/view?usp=sharing) to see page interactively (buttons pressed, video turned on, how background is scrolled nicely).

-Usually, developers are given exact values of all sizes for spacings, font sizes, image sizes and color codes for backgrounds.
-You don't need to do all precisely!
+Usually, developers can see exact values of all sizes for spacings, font sizes, image sizes and color codes for backgrounds in design app.
+But now, you don't need to do all precisely!
 Explore new colors, mark spacings by eye in pixels — build your own!
 It's okay if it will not be pixel perfect.
 But if you want some basics to start with, here it is:
 - pink: `#ff3980`
 - dark blue: `#191635`
 - font sizes: `20px`, `25px`, `30px`, `45px` (biggest one only for main heading)